-A first selection of 42 practices was shared with stakeholders through a dedicated relevant solutions, survey. targeting one of the Stakeholders biggest challenges of were asked to the sector identify the 8 good practices that should be considered as priorities, separately considering cruising, recreational boating, and ports and marinas.
+A first selection of 42 practices was shared with stakeholders through a dedicated survey. targeting one of the Stakeholders biggest challenges of were asked to identify the 8 good practices that should be considered as priorities, separately considering cruising, recreational boating, and ports and marinas.
 Stakeholders were also asked to provide suggestions for additional practices considered relevant to achieve the sustainability objectives and were consulted on practices during the two workshops organised.

-For the cruising sector, practices related to the
+or the cruising sector, practices related to the

-gradual replacement of fossil fuels with
+aradual replacement of fossil fuels with

-new alternative fuels emerged as the most
+new alternative fuels emerged as the most relevant solutions, the sector